rnakato/Docker_CustardPy/README.md

 # CustardPy_Juicer

 **CustardPy_Juicer** is a docker image for Juicer analysis in [CustardPy](https://github.com/rnakato/Custardpy).
 This is a wrapper of [Juicer](https://github.com/aidenlab/juicer/wiki) and internally executes juicertools.
+See the original website for the full description about each command.

 ## Related links